-Now, don't get us wrong, we are familiar with the phrase 'go hard or go home', but you know, sometimes sleep is pretty good too.
+Now, don't get us wrong – we are familiar with the phrase 'go hard or go home'.
+But sometimes sleep is pretty good too.

 Freshers' week is billed as one of the most exciting, memorable weeks of your life, so it's understandable to feel the pressure to go to lots of events to feel you're getting the most out of it.

 Yet, aside from leaving you cashless for the rest of the term and with a serious case of the freshers' flu, dragging yourself to every single party will only end up taking the fun out of the events you do actually want to go to.